manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 A> ## Webpack and ES6 Modules
 A> Thinking in modules is central to how Webpack bundles your code and traces A> dependencies while creating chunks.
-However, Webpack 1.x does not natively support ES6 modules, A> thought this is on 2.x roadmap.
+However, Webpack 1.x does not natively support ES6 modules, A> though this is on their 2.x roadmap.
 This is where Babel steps in.
 Read more about [Webpack ES6 support][7] A> on the Webpack official docs.

 ## Constructor, state, props, and events